squeaky-wheel/SI_21012025_HTTP_Server_Client/README.txt

 		The endpoint supports WebSocket (GET) requests.
 		Returns the following status codes:
 			400 - when a non-WebSocket request is made to the endpoint.
+			503 - when the server is busy processing another request sent to the endpoint.
 			WebSocket-specific status codes such as 101, 1000, 1006 and, potentially, others.

 	/server/ping